 Duane Ross joined North Carolina A&T as the director of the track and field programs on July 11, 2012.
-Ross is responsible for six programs at A&T including men’s and women’s cross country, men’s and women’s indoor track and field and men’s and women’s outdoor track and field.
+Ross is responsible for six programs at N.C.
+A&T – men’s and women’s cross country, men’s and women’s indoor track and field and men’s and women’s outdoor track and field.
 All six programs have made tremendous strides under Ross’ leadership.

 Cross country has also seen improvements under Ross’ leadership.
 In 2012, the men finished fourth, in 2013 they finished third and in 2014 and ’15 they finished second.
 Three N.C.
 A&T men’s runners earned first-team All-MEAC honors in 2014 and ‘15.
 Hakeem Mustafaa finished second at the 2015 MEAC Cross Country Championships and he advanced to the NCAA Southeast Regional.